vmware-tanzu/community-edition/addons/packages/contour-operator/README.md

 ## Usage Example

 This walkthrough guides you through setting up a very basic ingress route.
-You must deploy the extension before attempting this walkthrough.
+You must deploy the package before attempting this walkthrough.

 ⚠️ Note: For more advanced use cases and documentation, see the official Contour [documentation](https://projectcontour.io/docs/).